jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-10-03-billboard-hot-100.md

 Using Tableau, we can add in additional dimensions to our plot.
 In the above, we've included the season which a track entered the Hot 100 and the number of weeks it spent on the Hot 100.

-Just looking at it visually, we can see that there aren't many tracks which were on the Hot 100 for a short period of time that made it to the top 10 (the smaller circles tend to be more to the right of the chart).
+Just looking at it visually, we can see that there aren't many tracks which were on the Hot 100 for a short period of time that were in the top 10 (the smaller circles tend to be more to the right of the chart).

-The seasons are not as obvious, but it does seem like there's more yellow and blue on the left side of the chart (tracks which enter the Hot 100 in Spring and Fall are more likely to have made it to the top 10).
+It's not as obvious for seasons, but it does seem like there's more yellow and blue on the left side of the chart (tracks which enter the Hot 100 in Spring and Fall are more likely to have made it to the top 10).

 Again, we can't tell much about the data, except that there might be some correlation.